DivineOmega/uxdm/docs/sources/XMLSource.md

 ```

 This sitemap defines a namespace of `http://www.sitemaps.org/schemas/sitemap/0.9`.
 This can be added as `ns` using
 the XML source's `addXMLNamespace` method, as shown below.
-Note also that the xPath query is also modified to
+Note that the XPath query is also modified to
 include the namespace.

 ```php